Nujat-Zaman-Chowdhury/MediStore-client/README.md

 - Admin has access to give any user seller or user role.
 - Efficient data fetching and caching with Tanstack Query operations

+### Run it
+- clone the project
+- go to terminal and write npm i
+- run the project using npm run dev command